c1im4cu5/0xcarbon_Desktop_Trading_App/README.md

 I had ceased development a couple of months ago in the belief I would not be returning to it.
 While I remain hesitant to commit too much time to the project, I figured it was worth a shot of seeing the amount of sentiment for such a thing.

 ## Login
 A simple download will allow you access to the desktop app.
 You will NOT make it past the login section unless you contact me.
 Authentication will check your address against a database.
 If your "SWTH" or "TSWTH" address is not registered with the database, you will not be allowed access.
 This is because the app is being developed for a subscription based trading experience on 0xcarbon.
-It is in the initial stages, so beta users will not be charged.

 ## Contact
 If you are interested in working with me, I can be reached via info@parcae.io or on Telegram @c1im4cu5